 When I am in my car and not turning up on Megan Thee Stallion or getting centered with Willow and Jahnavi, I am usually tuned into a podcast.
-This week I took in a few really good podcast episodes.
-The Skimm’d from the Couch episode with Alicia Garza was by far my favorite.

 In my line of work…it helps me to…see where there are possibilities for connection and relationship that you would think are unlikely.
 One of the things that is so important about building movements, which is the process of putting more power into the hands of more people, is that you have to build the kinds of alliances that are unexpected, right?Alicia garza